IntroCSCI/colorvisionproject-nicolekeane12/README.md

 I am using two void functions to help decide if there is an error with the file and to print out the messages which is the print_msg1 and print_msg2.

 ### Classes
+1. Created a file reader class to read information from the input file.
+Stores the data in a vector of palette.
+2. Created a palette class to store RGB values and color name.
+Create logic to provide details about the color based on RGB values.

 *Coming in version 1.0*